-The 2001 reauthorisation of the Elementary and Secondary Education Act, often called No Child Left Behind, is the centrepiece of the federal educational reform.
-The legislation mandated that all states develop a complex regime of standardised tests in reading and mathematics to be utilised in an aggressive system of top-down accountability.
-States were required to create their own standardised tests with three levels of performance, often termed basic, proficient, and advanced.
+The 2001 reauthorization of the Elementary and Secondary Education Act, often called No Child Left Behind, is the centerpiece of the federal educational reform.
+The legislation mandated that all states develop a complex regime of standardized tests in reading and mathematics to be utilized in an aggressive system of top-down accountability.
+States were required to create their own standardized tests with three levels of performance, often termed basic, proficient, and advanced.
 Each state is allowed to define a proficient level of academic performance.
-Public schools must test all students in mathematics and reading in grades three through eight and once during the high school years.
+Public schools must test all students in mathematics and reading in grades 3 thru 8 and once during the high school years.
 Based on each state's definitions of proficient mathematics and reading skill levels for each of the assessed grades, the federal government required that all students perform at proficiency level by 2014.